QualiSystemsLab/Jira-Integration/README.md

 - `subject_name`: resource or blueprint name
 - `blueprint_or_resource`: "BLUEPRINT" or "RESOURCE"
 - `original_domains_csv`: comma-separated list of domains the resource or blueprint should be moved back to
-- `support_domain`: the domain where the resource or blueprint is currently quarantined, e.g. Support
+- `support_domain`: the domain where the resource or blueprint is currently quarantined, e.g. `Support`

-Moves the resource or blueprint from the support domain to the specified domains.
+Moves the resource or blueprint from the `Support` domain to the specified domains.

 A third-party tool is expected to reserve this blueprint and execute `Unquarantine` using the sandbox API.